Mochimochi07/Readme/README.md

 Well, it does have some malfunctions all the time but it still performs good.
 I do have a hard time with the fetching part of the front end so i might take little time learning with the static part.
-Still need to configure the repos since i made a language categorized repos. i might take the time from march to april
+Still need to configure the repos since i made a language categorized repos. i might take the time from march to april.